furkan-ugurlu/WAC_Corporal/README.md

 ## 🧹 Clean Code & Best Practices

-- Unnecessary files and configs (like `.DS_Store` or unused templates) have been removed.
 - Sensitive data (such as secrets or API keys) are never committed.
 - `.gitignore` is kept up-to-date for a tidy repo.